webbjj/clustertools/docs/source/index.rst

 * Incorporate other methods for estimating a cluster's dynamical age (A+, Blue Stragglers)

 * More analysis features for binary stars

-* Allow for stars to be tagged as members of different subpopulations for the study of multiple populations

 * More analysis features that are comparable to standard techniques used by observers